Test Environment for OpenMage in Windows 10 Based on DDEV¶

 IMPORTANT¶

-You need at least 8 GB of memory to run (Docker + PHPStorm) decent.
+You need at least 8 GB of memory to run (Docker + PhpStorm) decent.
 I recommend a machine with 16 GB.

 (Windows) Installing the Windows Terminal Application¶